2. Instruct them to draw an oval that almost fills the entire space. I did this in front of them as a guide.

 7. When it was time to display these for the parents, we taped a ruler to the back of the project to keep the project from falling over.
 On the students’ desk they had a writing assignment where they wrote about what they were thankful for and why since it was close to the Thanksgiving holiday.

-If you found this post to be helpful, please feel free to use the image below to pin to your Pinterest boards for future reference.
+Use the image below to pin to your Pinterest boards for future reference.